HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - for 👂 heard
   - for..in 👂 heard
   - for..of 🎓 known
-  - for await 👂 heard
+  - for await 🎓 known
   - throw 👂 heard
-  - break 👂 heard
+  - break🎓 known
   - continue 👂 heard
   - import 🎓 known
   - export